 The chart below is an example of a LED retrofit performed on the hallway lighting of a 300,000 sq ft multifamily highrise.
-The building’s circuit-level submetering solution shows the progress of the staggered implementation, ultimately showing a 50% reduction in demand.
+The building’s circuit-level submeter solutions shows the progress of the staggered implementation, ultimately showing a 50% reduction in demand.
 The early success and quantification of savings gave the building manager confidence to continue with the retrofit, and even speed up implementation.

 Rebates & Incentives